Understanding Web Cookie Security Attributes: HttpOnly, Secure, SameSite

 Set-Cookie: sessionId=sanghyeon; SameSite=Lax

-1. Strictstrictest setting. cookies are only included in requests originating from the same site as the current website (Same-Site). no cookies are sent to requests originating from external sites, such as when someone clicks a link on another website.
+1. Strict: The most stringent setting.
+Cookies are only included in requests originating from the same site as the current website.
+Cookies are not sent for requests initiated from external sites, such as clicking links to enter the site.

-3. Nonesame-site: Cookies are sent for both same-site and cross-site requests. however, to use SameSite=None, you must also set the Secure attribute, which means it only works on HTTPS connections. this is mainly needed when you need to use cookies in a cross-site context, such as integrating external services or tracking ads.
+3. None: Cookies are sent for both same-site and cross-site requests.
+However, to use SameSite=None, the Secure attribute must also be set, meaning it only works with HTTPS connections.
+This is mainly needed for external service integration, ad tracking, or other cases where cookies must be used in cross-site contexts.

-if you need access to cookies in the browser, but security is also important, you can use a strategy that uses two types of cookies.
+If you need browser access to cookies while maintaining security, you can use a strategy with two types of cookies:

 javascript